panalysis/Google2Pandas/README.md

 # README

-Google2Pandas will eventually be a set of tools that will allow for easy querying of various google database products (Analytics, etc.) with the results returned as pandas.DataFrame objects (http://pandas.pydata.org/).
+Google2Pandas --will-- may eventually be a set of tools that will allow for easy querying of various google database products (Analytics, etc.) with the results returned as pandas.DataFrame objects (http://pandas.pydata.org/).